Strategic Plan Summary

 Successful Companies have a Strategic Plan

 According to the Small Business Administration, there is a 95% chance a new business will fail if it does not have a well-defined strategic plan.
-Stated simply, failing to plan is a plan to fail, as quoted by Benyamin Franklyn.
+Stated simply, failing to plan is a plan to fail, as quoted by Benjamin Franklyn.
 The good news is that, when a firm chooses to create a strategic plan, it significantly increases its chances for success.

 Strategic Plan Components

 The components of a strategic plan are not complicated and include a company's defined Vision, Mission, Values, Culture, Objectives, and path to Organizational Acceptance.
 A strategic plan is not a guarantee of success, but it is an essential tool to guide a company to success.

 The big picture purpose of a company's strategy is to identify a company's tactics to attract customers, to outperform its competitors, and to achieve superior profitability.
 The primary focus of a company's strategy is to implement actions that increase and strengthen the company's long-term competitive position and financial performance.
 This is accomplished by competing differently from rivals and gaining a sustainable competitive advantage over them.